Jannikee/CMMS/README.md

 3. **Install Node.js Extension**:
   - Press Ctrl+Shift+X to open Extensions
   - Search for "Node.js"
-  - Install "Node.js Extension Pack" by Microsoft
+  - Install "Node.js Extension Pack" by Microsoft---another namegit checkout <commit-hash>~1 -- path/to/file1 path/to/file2

 4. **Verify in VSCode Terminal**:
   - Open a new terminal in VSCode (Terminal > New Terminal)